creepstool-netizen/QA-Portfolio/Test-Cases/README.md

 | TC-006 | Registration with valid data | Account is created | PASS |
 | TC-007 | Registration with existing email | Error message is displayed | PASS |
 | TC-008 | Registration with empty required fields | Validation messages are displayed | PASS |

-TC-001 Login with valid credentials

-Preconditions:
-User is registered.

-Steps:
-1. Open login page.
-2. Enter valid email.
-3. Enter valid password.
-4. Click "Login".

-Expected Result:
-User successfully logs in and is redirected to the main page.